thelfer/tfel/docs/web/documentations.md

 For a new (English speaking) user, we would highly recommend:

 - Read the **reference paper** @helfer_introducing_2015.
-Although this paper covers versions `2.0.x`, it gives an good general overview of `TFEL` and `MFront`'s abilities.
+Although this paper covers versions `2.0.x`, it gives a good general overview of `TFEL` and `MFront`'s abilities.
 - Read the [`getting-started` page](getting-started.html).
 - Read the page dedicated to second and fourth order tensors,